mbrookhuis/SUSE-Manager-Tools/documentation/add_cve_to_project.md

 Arguments:
 * -h, --help → show this help message and exit
-* -p PROJECT, --project PROJECT → name of the project to be created.
+* -p PROJECT, --project PROJECT → name of the CLM project where the CVE, patch or package has to be added.
 Required
 * -c CVE, --cve CVE → The CVE Number.
 This option can be used multiple times.
 * -a ADVISORY, --advisory ADVISORY  → Add an advisory.
 This option can be used multiple times
 * -g PACKAGE, --package PACKAGE → Add a package.
 This option can be used multiple times